 Alarms for the child are served by the parent.

 In this mode the child is just a plain data collector.
 It spawns all external plugins, but instead of maintaining a local database and accepting dashboard requests, it streams all metrics to the parent.
 The memory footprint is reduced significantly, to between 6 MiB and 40 MiB, depending on the enabled plugins.
-To reduce the memory usage as much as possible, refer to running Netdata in embedded devices.
+To reduce the memory usage as much as possible, refer to the performance optimization guide.

 The same parent can collect data for any number of child nodes.